-Switzerland is the third most attractive country for setting up data centers after Iceland and Norway.
-In 2018, according to Vigiswiss, the country counted 74 data centers including 25 in the Zurich region.
+Switzerland is the second most attractive country in Europe for setting up data centers after the Netherlands.
+In 2021, according to CBRE the country counted 93 data centers.

 Cloud outsourcing is of increasing interest to companies as it is often less expensive than internal data management.
 An SME that does not have the necessary resources is therefore not obliged to invest in a computer park and has easy access to documents.
 This is particularly useful for temporary positions.
 Outsourcing also allows for flexibility with respect to changes, storage space, membership period and the number of users which can be adjusted as needed.
 Furthermore, confidentiality is often better assured by a professional provider.